-Our program began in 2007 to help Seattle refugees and immigrants continue their education after high school, so they may more fully join our community and help to support their families.
-We continue to offer financial scholarships for college or vocational education, and ongoing mentoring.
+Our program began in 2007 to help Seattle refugees and immigrants continue their education after high school, so they may more fully join our community, reach their potential, and help support their families.
+We offer financial scholarships for college or vocational education, and ongoing mentoring.
 Any student who starts in Seattle at the World School and graduates from any Seattle public high school is eligible to apply.

 We believe that while financial support helps, money alone is not enough.
 Supportive ongoing relationships are also key to ensuring that students are successful.
 All recipients are offered 1:1 mentorship.
 This includes help with: navigating college entry; connection to or direct tutoring; securing resources such as books or computers; job, internship, or other scholarship applications; English conversation and pronunciation practice; connection to places and people in students’ chosen areas of study; and general encouragement and support.
 We work to ensure that all of our students who intend to start school in the fall actually do.